 Introduces students to a variety of Physical Education activities.
 Activities vary according to teaching staff and student needs.
-Topics may include Tai Chi, Hiking.
 Prerequisite: None

 PHED 215 Lifetime Wellness

 Helps students develop a set of health behaviors that constitute what is generally considered to be a high energy lifestyle.
 These behaviors stress responsibility for one's health.
 Areas covered are physical fitness, nutrition and weight control, stress management, substance abuse, sexually transmitted disease and chronic disease.
 Prerequisite: None